Conceptual illustration of healthcare access barriers.

 1

-Transitional Care (TC) programs are designed as time-limited, interdisciplinary services.
-They aim to facilitate the smooth transfer of patients between different levels of healthcare.
-The goal is to prevent adverse outcomes, such as rehospitalizations and emergency room visits, particularly among at-risk populations.
+Transitional Care (TC) programs are time-limited, interdisciplinary services designed to facilitate the smooth transfer of patients between different levels of healthcare.
+They aim to prevent adverse outcomes, reduce preventable rehospitalizations (RH), and lower emergency room (ER) over-utilization among at-risk populations, ultimately leading to reduced healthcare costs and improved patient satisfaction.
+However, adherence to these programs, especially initial follow-up appointments, remains a significant challenge.

 2